santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 **Components:**     :: M (A piece of a dried climbing plant) **Duration:**       :: Instant

 Vines sprout to any direction you choose.
-You may pull/push/hold on to any thing within the range of the spell using the vines.

-If you are trying to **pull/push/hold** an unwilling creature they must make an athletics or acrobatics check against your spell save DC.
+Choose a target which if unwilling, they must make an athletics or acrobatics check against your spell save DC.
+On a fail choose one the following effects:

 **Push or pull:** on a fail they are pushed or pulled 10ft. in the direction of your choosing.

 **Hold**: on a fail their speed becomes 0 and can’t benefit from any bonus to their speed.

-A creature can use their action to break the vines.
+If you are aiming for a target the vines can twist around corners but you must be able to see the target.
+They can pass trough a hole an inch in diameter and can root themselves to the ground and walls, as long as the DM allows it to stick to those surfaces.